-“My reader was awesome … she had a real penchant for understanding [this type of] writing which made the entire editing process much easier… Loved it.”
+“My reader was awesome … she had a real penchant for understanding [this type of] writing which made the entire writing process much easier and I gained confidence for writing longer papers… Loved it.”

 “Since [my reader] was working in the pharmaceutical research field he was very in tune with what actual grant proposals looked like and it was very interesting to hear what he had to say about my proposal”

-The Reader Project offers participating students an opportunity to get feedback on a course writing project from a Duke alum or staff member who has professional experience relevant to their project.
-Students often find it difficult to imagine how readers beyond the classroom environment will react to their writing.
+The Reader Project offers participating students an opportunity to get feedback on a course writing project from a Duke alum or staff member who has professional experience relevant to your project.
 Our volunteers can help you learn to anticipate the needs and expectations of readers – an essential skill for successful writing no matter what field you pursue.
-And many of our student participants report that having an expert in the field engage with their work was a great motivator.

 THINGS TO KNOW